 General Purchasing Information

 Use of the District Cal-Card Procurement card for personal use is strictly prohibited.
-Cards used or presented for non-district related purchases or payments will be immediately cancelled.
+Cards used or presented for non-district related purchases or payments will be immediately canceled.
 Such personal use is considered a gift of public funds and may be prosecuted as a criminal offense.

 Cal-Card Procurement Cards should not be used to purchase chemicals or other hazardous materials.
 Vendors are required to provide Material Safety Data Sheets (M.S.D.S.) from the manufacturer for all products that are hazardous, as defined by Title 8, California Code of Regulations.
 Such purchases should be made using the District's Requisition-Purchase Order process.